-Web-scale IT is an architectural approach to cloud adoption that improves workflow automation, operational efficiency, reduces costs and increases profits.
-It evolved from the computing world and addresses the complexity of how to approach and improve proficiency of big data across technology data centers, databases, software platforms and operating systems in large environments of enterprise IT.
+Web-scale IT is an architectural approach to cloud adoption that improves workflow automation, operational efficiency, reduces costs, and increases profits.
+It evolved from the computing world and addresses the complexity of how to approach and enhance the proficiency of big data across technology data centers, databases, software platforms, and operating systems in large environments of enterprise IT.

-The emergence of big data has helped executives know and understand the issues faced by their organizations and these leaders often begin by visualizing the act of going virtual.
-The right scaleable solutions exist.
-How to do this is a complex issue to solve and ought to start by considering how to more effectively manage information and data centers.
+The emergence of big data has helped executives know and understand the issues faced by their organizations, and these leaders often begin by visualizing the act of going virtual.
+The right scalable solutions exist.
+How to do this is a complex issue to solve and ought to start by considering how to manage information and data centers more effectively.